14BME0133/14BME0133.github.io-Lithium/index.md

 #### Coursework - [VIT University, Vellore](github.com/vituni)
 (c) NIKHIL PANDITA 2014-2017.

-### Authors and Contributors
+### Authored and Contributed by :
 @itsN1X c/c @14BME0133

 ---

 ## 14BME0133:
 I am better known as 14BME0133 in this realm.
-This  website is a comprehensive compilation of the work produced and directed towards the completion of 60 myriad, higher degree science, engineering and technology full-time undergraduate degree courses.
+This  website is (but not limited to) a comprehensive compilation of the work produced and directed towards the completion of myriad, higher degree science, engineering and technology full-time undergraduate degree courses.

 ## Nikhil Pandita:
 I'm a very nocturnal, anarchist sapien who believes in spreading peace.
 But basically here, I churn bauds off green silica..

 I  aspire perfection in the domain of engineering, ushered by my blindfolded scientific temparament, & am keenly devoted to it's R&D.

 You can also follow a gist of my hobbies here at the Inter-Networks by logging onto http://n1x.website